cory2067/next-house/pages/printing.md

 To connect to the wing printers, you **must** be connected to `MIT Secure` or hooked up via ethernet. `MIT Guest` may not work.

+If you have issues with network printing, you can also print via USB (type B cable).
+Note: Your OS will probably list wired connection as a separate printer, so make sure you select the correct entry.

 ## Printer Names
 ```
 2E: justinbieber.mit.edu